Adversarial Robustness via Fisher-Rao Regularization: Summary and Concluding Remarks

 \section{Summary and Concluding Remarks}

 We introduced \textsc{Fire}, a new robustness regularizer-based method on the geodesic distance of softmax probabilities using concepts from information geometry.
 The main innovation is to employ Fisher-Rao Distance (\textsc{FRD}) to encourage invariant softmax probabilities for both natural and adversarial examples while maintaining high performances on natural samples.
 Our empirical results showed that \textsc{Fire} consistently enhances the robustness of neural networks using various architectures, settings, and datasets.
-Compared to the state-of-the-art methods for adversarial defenses, \textsc{Fire} increases the Average Accuracy ({ Avg.
+Compared to the state-of-the-art methods for adversarial defenses, \textsc{Fire} increases the Average Accuracy ({Avg.
 Acc.}).
 Besides, it succeeds in doing so with a 20\% reduction in terms of the training time.

 Interestingly, \textsc{FRD} has rich connections with Hellinger distance, the Kullback-Leibler divergence, and even other standard regularization terms.
 Moreover, as illustrated via our simple logistic regression and Gaussian model, the optimization based on \textsc{Fire} is well-behaved and gives all the desired Pareto-optimal points in the natural-adversarial region.
 This observation contrasts with the results of other state-of-the-art adversarial learning approaches.
+Further theoretical explanation of this change in behaviour is worth exploring in a future work.